nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 .. option:: CONFIG_MQTT_BROKER_PORT - MQTT Broker Port

 This configuration option specifies the port number associated with the MQTT broker.

+.. option:: CONFIG_BUTTON_EVENT_PUBLISH_MSG - Button event publish message

+This configuration option specifies the message text which is published on a button press.

+.. option:: CONFIG_BUTTON_EVENT_BTN_NUM - Button number for publish

+This configuration option specifies the button number which, when pressed, will publish an MQTT message.

+.. option:: CONFIG_MQTT_RECONNECT_DELAY_S - MQTT broker reconnect delay

+This configuration option specifies the delay (in seconds) before attempting to reconnect to the broker.

+.. option:: CONFIG_LTE_CONNECT_RETRY_DELAY_S - LTE connection retry delay

+This configuration option specifies delay (in seconds) before attempting to retry LTE connection.

 Configuration files
 =====================